NewFrontDoor/newfrontdoor.org/src/js/content/documentation/sparkleshare.md

 Guidelines for Local Church SparkleShare Admins
 =============

-<small>Understanding sparkleshare, how to set it up, and how to manage user permissions</small>
+<small>Understanding Sparkleshare, how to set it up, and how to manage user permissions</small>
 ===================================================

 ### Summary